gowachin/DiveR/README.md

 assessment.
 It is also dangerous for trained scuba divers to exceed the limitations of their training.

-This application will provide planinfication about dive profile and air consumption, without giving any warning if the activity would be dangerous or fatal.
+This application will provide planification about dive profile and air consumption, without giving any warning if the activity would be dangerous or fatal.
 In doing so, it does not take account of safety restrictions, other physical laws, or other important information.